 International Drive, at times four-lane (two in each direction) at other times six (three in each direction) is similar to the Las Vegas Strip – individual shops, restaurants, and entertainment venues line its 11-mile length – including the theme parks Volcano Bay (due to open in June 2017 to replace the Wet ‘n’ Wild Waterpark), Aquatica and Sea World.

-I-Drive as the locals call it, begins in Orlando’s southwest, with exits to the Florida turnpike and Interstate 4 which leads to Disney World, and continues south into Orange County, ending at Orlando Vineland Premium Outlets (which is next on our list of 10 Best Orlando Malls!)
+I-Drive as the locals call it, begins in Orlando’s southwest, with exits to the Florida turnpike and Interstate 4 which leads to Walt Disney World, and continues south into Orange County, ending at Orlando Vineland Premium Outlets (which is next on our list of 10 Best Orlando Malls!)

 At the very northern tip of I-Drive is Orlando International Premium Outlets®, Florida’s largest outlet mall – featuring over 150 different outlet stores running the gamut from 7 For All Mankind (a Florida denim lifestyle brand), to Adidas and Aeropostale to Jared Vault (jewelers) and J. Crew to Saks Fifth Avenue Off Fifth and Samsonite to Zales and Zumiez, and everything in between.